NVIDIA/spark-rapids/docs/get-started/best-practices.md

 types or shuffle bytes read per task to see if there is any data skew.

-Check the DAG of the problematic stage to see if there are any suspicious operators which may consume huge amounts of memory, such as windowing, collect_list/collect_set, explode, etc.
+Check the DAG of the problematic stage to see if there are any suspicious operators which may consume huge amounts of memory, such as windowing, collect_list/collect_set, explode, expand, etc.

 ### 4. Increase the number of tasks/partitions based on the type of the problematic stage